polo5/ZeroShotKnowledgeTransfer/README.md

 ## Make transition curves
 1. Pretrain a zero-shot student or a student with KD+AT
 2. Edit the paths in scripts/TransitionCurves/transition_curves0.sh and run it
+3. This saves .pickle file with all the transition curves

 ## Cite
 This work is under review for NeurIPS2019.
 In the mean time, please cite: